 Do you leave inflatable hot tubs on all the time?

-Yes, you should leave your inflatable hot tub on all the time, unless you intend to pack it away for winter.
+As a general rule, leave an inflatable hot tub on all the time, unless intending to pack it away for winter.
 Constantly turning it on and off, or lowering and then raising the temperature will increase the electric bill as it is more efficient to maintain water temperature than it is to reheat it.

 I wrote a recent article on whether inflatable hot tubs should be left on all the time.
 You can read it on my site by clicking on the link.